P H O T O : J O H N K I N G

 If you absolutely must store your kayak outside, avoid areas where ice and snow accumulate, or where falling debris could hit your kayak.
 (Under the eves can be a good option, but only if there’s sufficient overhang.)
 A covered storage area is always best, as the weight of snow, ice or even wet leaves can damage your kayak.
 And even though your Delta kayak has a UV-resistant Solarkote outer skin, it’s best to keep it out of direct sunlight and covered with a tarp or, better still, a breathable storage bag such as those made by Danuu.
 With the proper precautions, it is possible to store your Delta kayak outdoors, but only as a last resort.
 So if you haven’t asked your friend if they have room for a kayak in their basement, now’s the time.

-Here are some other storage tips to make sure your Delta kayak will is ready to go kayak storage tips.
+Here are some other storage tips to make sure your Delta kayak is ready to go:

 1. Clean and dry your cockpit and hatches before storing your kayak.
 A dryer sheet or Arm & Hammer moisture absorber will keep hatches dry and fresh—and guard against mildew growth.